clux/logule/Readme.md

 ````

 Note that if the instance have called `.suppress('debug')` earlier - or it is a `.sub()` of an instance that have called `.suppress('debug')`,
 you would still get a working function from `.get('debug')`.
-It would simply not do anything.
+Its output, would on the other hand, be suppressed.

 ### Global Log Levels
 By only using `.sub()` instances inheriting from a single base instance, you can implement global log levels at compile time by calling `.suppress()`